noiseprotocol/noise_spec/noise.md

 ----------------------

 The following patterns represent one-way messages from a sender to a recipient.
-OneWayX is recommended for most uses.
+1X is recommended for most uses.

      N  = no static key for sender
-     K  = static key for sender known to recipient
+     S  = static key for sender known to recipient
      X  = static key for sender transmitted to recipient

-    OneWayN:
+    1N:
       <- s
       ------
       -> e, dhes

-    OneWayK:
+    1S:
       <- s
       -> s
       ------
       -> e, dhes, dhss

-    OneWayX:
+    1X:
       <- s
       ------
       -> e, dhes, s, dhss